jgrivolla/coling2014-nlp-framework-workshop/proposal.md

 ------
  (2. The desired workshop length (one day, two days or a half day) and an estimate of the number of attendees.)

-The last UIMA workshop (http://uima.apache.org/gscl13.html) had 10 paper presentations and around 20 attendees.
+The last UIMA workshop (http://uima.apache.org/gscl13.html) had 9 paper presentations (plus one invited talk) and around 20 attendees.
 It was a full day workshop.

 Organisers
 ----------